Testing the blower motor on the 1995, 1996, and 1997 3.0L Ford Ranger (Mazda B3000) involves two easy and simple tests.

 Let's take a look at your test results:

-CASE 2: Your test result resulted in a calculation of 30 Amps or more.
-This test result tells you that the blower motor, on your Ford Ranger, is defective and needs to be replaced.
+CASE 2: Your test result resulted in a calculation of 40 Amps or more.
+This test result tells you that the blower motor, on your Ford Ranger or Mazda B3000, is defective and needs to be replaced.

 Here's why: This high amperage draw is the result of worn out bearings causing a tremendous amount of friction to the rotation of the blower's fan shaft.
 To overcome this friction, the blower motor needs more current to turn.
 This higher current will eventually fry the blower resistor or the blower switch.